Chelation therapy for heart disease

 The theory behind using chelation therapy for heart disease is that the medicine used in the treatment binds to the calcium that's in fatty deposits (plaques) in your arteries.
 Once the medicine binds to the calcium, the plaques are swept away as the medicine moves through your bloodstream.

-The American Heart Association doesn't recommend chelation therapy as a treatment for heart disease, and the Food and Drug Administration hasn't approved chelation therapy for use as a heart disease treatment.
+Neither the American Heart Association nor the American College of Cardiology recommends chelation therapy as a treatment for heart disease, and the Food and Drug Administration hasn't approved chelation therapy for use as a heart disease treatment.

 Why it's done

 In chelation therapy, a dose of a medication called ethylenediaminetetraacetic acid (EDTA) is delivered through an intravenous (IV) line.
 This medication seeks out and binds to minerals in your bloodstream.
 Once the medication binds to the minerals, it creates a compound that leaves your body in your urine.

 Chelation therapy is a proven treatment for lead or mercury poisoning.
 Some doctors think that chelation therapy could begin to reverse heart disease by binding to the calcium in the plaques clogging your arteries and sweeping it away.
 No study has proved that this process actually works.

 Some doctors are concerned about the safety of chelation therapy as a treatment for heart disease.
 A burning sensation at the injection site is the most common side effect.
 Less common but more serious potential side effects of chelation therapy include:

 Keep in mind that in chelation therapy, the medication used binds not only to metals and calcium in your blood but also to minerals that are an important part of your diet.
 Following chelation therapy, you'll be given vitamin supplements that contain large amounts of the minerals that chelation therapy removes from your body.
 Rare complications of chelation therapy include permanent kidney damage or failure.
 Deaths have occurred in some chelation studies.